 The US 31 Corridor Comprehensive Plan was a joint project of the City of Kokomo and Howard County.
 The original US 31 route passed through downtown Kokomo until the existing bypass was constructed approximately 1 mile east of downtown in 1952.
 Development soon followed and the highly traveled bypass became Kokomo's primary commercial corridor.
 The large combination of commercial and industrial land uses, more than 15 traffic lights, three at-grade railroad crossings, and over 140 access points along the corridor created transportation difficulties in both congestion and safety.
 In 2007, INDOT decided to construct a new US 31 bypass around Kokomo to improve north-south traffic flow.

-American Structurepoint conducted a market analysis as a component for the US 31 Corridor Comprehensive Plan.
+Consultants from American Structurepoint conducted a market analysis as a component for the US 31 Corridor Comprehensive Plan.
 The analysis summarized the retail assessment of the area surrounding the existing and future corridors to help formulate appropriate objectives for future land development and growth.
 A primary trade area was created to inventory the predominant shoppers in the market place, based on demographic analysis within this particular area.
-An opportunity gap analysis was also performed to compare consumer expenditures with retail sales within the trade area.
+Our firm also performed opportunity gap analysis to compare consumer expenditures with retail sales within the trade area.
 The analysis helped identify retail attractors, local balance, and local growth potential to assist in identifying retail trends of the area to help target specific retailers to the area.
 Current commercial retail trends were also evaluated to identify whether either of the corridors could attract national retailers based on land and market availability.